How To Create A To-Do List In WordPress

 Add Category to Subject

-Leave this option disabled (‘No’) if you don’t want to-do categories to appear the email subject.
+Leave this option disabled (‘No’) if you don’t want categories displayed in the subject of your emails.

 Show Who Assigned the To-Do Item in Email

-If enabled, you can display the user who assigned the to-do item in the email.
-This option is useful if, for example, you have a number of project managers assigning to-do items to users …
+Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
+This is a useful option if you have a number of project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field lets you customize the “From” field when sending out emails to users.
-Enter your company name, your domain, your name, or anything you like into this field …
+Use this field to customize the “From” field when sending out emails to users.
+Type your company name, your domain, your name, or anything you like in this field …

 From Email

-Enter the email address that you want showing as the “sent from” email address …
+Enter the email address that you would like displayed as the “sent from” address …

 Subject Field for Emails Sent to User

-Add into this field a subject field for the email that will be automatically sent out to users whenever new items have been added to your to-do list …
+Type in a subject field for the email that will be automatically sent to users whenever new items have been assigned to your to-do list …

 Text in Emails Sent to User